bologer/anycomment.io/readme.txt

 * Added Russian translations for default sorting function
 * Fixed list-style issue on some websites
 * Logout link does not ask extra confirmation
+* Sorting dropdown will close when clicked outside the element.
+Previously it was always open

 = 0.0.55 – 10.09.2018 =